MGCC Board of Directors

 Zak Yudhishthu, At-Large Student Representative

-My name is Zak Yudhishthu (he/him), and I’m a first year student at Macalester College.
+My name is Zak Yudhishthu (he/him), and I’m a third year student at Macalester College.
 I’m from Portland, Oregon, and I’m likely going to be an Economics Major and Music Minor, with a possible Political Science Minor.
 I care about people, I care about the places that they live in, and I care about participating in civic life in order to contribute to those people and places.
 When I’m not doing schoolwork, I do volunteer tutoring, write for the Macalester newspaper’s opinion section, and sing Beatles songs along with my guitar.